Faculty and Staff

 View Bio

 Ms. Samantha Young earned a bachelor's degree in health science from Boise State University, where she developed an understanding of wellness and uncovered her love for education.
 Following graduation, she spent four years teaching at Challenger School, where she worked with young children in early childhood education.
-Eager for more, she found classical education at Idaho Novus, where she will guide her students to seek the good, the true, and the beautiful.
+Ms. Young has completed her first year as classical educator at Idaho Novus, where she continues to guide her students to seek the truth, do the good, and love the beautiful.

-Outside the classroom, you can find Ms. Young on the greenbelt, paddle boarding, and spending time with her dog, Rex.
+Outside the classroom, you can find Ms. Young running cross-country, paddle boarding, and spending time with her dog, Rex.
 She also loves cooking and discovering new coffee shops.
-Ms. Young is thrilled to be joining the Novus team and looks forward to every adventure ahead.
+Ms. Young is looking forward to another year at Idaho Novus Classical Academy.

 Mrs. Melissa Canney